Gov. Parson says Missouri is fighting COVID and violent crime

-JEFFERSON CITY, MO. — Missouri is reporting more than 1,300 new COVID-19 cases and 12 death Wednesday and Gov. Parson said the increase in positive cases is among college-age students.
+JEFFERSON CITY, Mo. – Missouri is reporting more than 1,300 new COVID-19 cases and 12 deaths Wednesday and Governor Mike Parson said the increase in positive cases is among college-age students.

-Parson said it’s people between the ages of 18 to 24 that aren’t taking the virus seriously and are causing the state’s positive COVID-19 numbers to increase.
-All Missouri public schools, universities and colleges return to school this week and the governor said they all have a plan in place if numbers to continue to rise.
+Parson said people between the ages of 18 to 24 aren’t taking the virus seriously and are causing the state’s positive COVID-19 numbers to increase.
+All Missouri public schools, universities, and colleges return to school this week and the governor said they all have a plan in place if numbers to continue to rise.

 Parson is asking local leaders to help schools slow the spread with CARES Act funding.